gto76/python-cheatsheet/README.md

 Pygame
 ------
-#### Opes a window and draws a square that can be moved with arrow keys:
+#### Opens a window and draws a square that can be moved with arrow keys:
 ```python
 # $ pip3 install pygame
 import pygame as pg